Battle Arena Toshinden 3

 Battle Arena Toshinden 3 is a 1996 fighting game developed by Tamsoft and published by Takara for the PlayStation.
 Released in December 1996 and globally in March 1997, it serves as the sequel to Battle Arena Toshinden 2.
 There were changes such as enclosed arenas and altered mechanics.
 The game also added a large selection of new characters, although most of them are merely palette swapped without their own movesets.
-The game received mixed reviews.
+The game received mixed reviews, and was followed by a sequel, Toshinden 4.

 Gameplay

 Whereas Toshinden 2 was largely built upon the first game, Toshinden 3 radically changes the series' gameplay.
 The arenas are now enclosed, allowing players to launch opponents into the walls and ceilings in order to juggle them with further attacks.
 The combo system has also been reworked, with every character possessing a preset list of combos.
 A new type of attack named Soul Bomb has also been introduced.
 There are more various weapons such as blowpipes and chainsaws.

 Toshinden 3s Arcade Mode is much different from the previous two.
 The opponents that the player faces depend on their selected character.
 If the player chooses one of the 14 starting fighters or "Heroes", then the computer-controlled opponents will eventually be Organization members while choosing an Organization member will have the player facing off against the "Heroes" themselves.
 Nagisa and Vermilion serve as the first bosses to their opponents' sides while the specific playing character's sub-boss soon appears next.
 After that, Sho arrives as the third boss (doubling as the final boss for any Organization member) and once he's defeated, the player will then face off against the Organization leader Abel, who serves as the normal final boss of the game.
 The former leader of the Organization whom Abel imprisoned, Veil, then later Kayin Amoh's adoptive daughter, Naru can be fought after defeating Abel within the hardest difficulty levels of the game.

 The game allows the user to switch between 30 fps and 60 fps.
 The slower speed gives improved background textures.